lucj/acorn-services/atlas/README.md

 This folder defines an Acorn service which allows to create a Mongo Atlas cluster on the fly.

-In this very early version each cluster created by the service has the following characteristics:
+In this very early version each cluster created by the service has the following characteristics, they are currently hardcoded but will soon become service's arguments:

 - cloud provider: AWS
 - region: EU_WEST_1
 - tier: M0